noah-aviel-dove/prosepreview/README.md

 1. Formatting of source documents to facilitate VCS integration.

-2. Conversing the source documents to LaTex and rendering a PDF for a portable and aesthetically pleasing preview.
+2. Converting the source documents to LaTex and rendering a PDF for a portable and aesthetically pleasing preview.

 Source documents are stored as simple text files (`.txt` format).
 A project can